cuducos/spellfile.nvim/README.md

 $ nvim -u tests/init.lua
 ```

-From there, try setting a lanaguide that is not installed, e.g. `:set spell spelllang=pt`.
+From there, try setting a language that is not installed, e.g. `:set spell spelllang=pt`.

 ## Install